LTUC/amman-dotnet-401d2/Curriculum/Class01/facilitator/Resources/ExceptionHandling.md

 ### Throw

-a `throw` allows you to force an exception to be thrown.
+A `throw` allows you to force an exception to be thrown.
 This can be done in either a `catch` block or a regular code block.
 The advantages to this is if you have a custom exception that you would like to throw in replacement to the exception that was caught, or you want an exception to be thrown, given a certain condition being met.